 The ‘report’ they will be preparing is most likely going to be done using a generic website checking tool that looks as basic fundamentals & spits out a summary.
 It might highlight some things, but in most cases it will be too generic to be useful to every specific business.
 They provide it in the hope you will get them to ‘fix’ the problems.

-Here is another common example where they offer to build a website & then do a follow up to those that didn’t respond to the initial email.
-Notice they are asking to set up a chat or a call but they don’t provide any links or a phone number?
+Here is another common example which is a ‘offering help example’ where they offer to build a website & then do a follow up to those that didn’t respond to the initial email.
+There is no personalisation and notice they are asking to set up a chat or a call but they don’t provide any links or a phone number?
 Most likely the email is getting passed onto any number of agencies who are paying for the leads once they get someone acknowledge their email.

 Types of spam email; Offering SEO suggestions